 For example, we had customers who wanted to do profile enrichment.
 They used services like FullContact to look up a new user and grab related information about them such as their company, role, and social media accounts.
 FullContact is just one service as there are several others.
 We had prospects that were depending on these capabilities to have confidence in using us as a platform, and without it would not become customers.

 Custom code extensibility

 To solve this problem, we introduced a method of adding custom code into the platform that could be defined by customers.
 The inspiration for custom code extensibility as a solution came from spreadsheets.
 Excel has significant functionality out of the box, but you can always add a function, macro or calculation that better reflects your goal.
-However, you can write them yourself directly in Excel removing the dependency on Microsoft engineers.
+Moreover, you can write them yourself directly in Excel, removing the dependency on Microsoft engineers.